TheBestSambo177/Restaurant-Website/readme.txt

 Samuel Kennedy:
 Role:Coding, Planning.
 From Napier New Zealand
-Tertiary education with ue 2020 studying at Taradale High school with courses in computer science, stats, calculus, accounting digital media.
+Tertiary education with UE 2020 studying at Taradale High school with courses in computer science, stats, calculus, accounting digital media.
 Worked at PGA for 2 years and kiwi fruit thinning for a summer.
-Javarn Tromp
+Javarn Tromp de Haas
 Role:Design, Planning.
-Tertiary education with ue 2020 studying at Taradale High school with courses in computer science, english, math, media studies and digital media.
+Tertiary education with UE 2020 studying at Taradale High school with courses in computer science, english, math, media studies and digital media.
 Worked at PGA for 1 year.

 Project Charter: